Using Contour Trees in the Analysis and Visualization of Radio Astronomy Data Cubes: Case Studies

 NGC 404 (also known as Mirach's Ghost) is data of a molecular gas emission at the center of the nearby, low mass galaxy.
-The data was taken using ALMA on Oct.\ 31st, 2015.
-A data cube was created using the default ALMA pipeline and involves Fourier transformation of the interferometric data at each frequency.
+The data was taken using ALMA on Oct.~31, 2015.
+A data cube is created using the default ALMA pipeline and involves Fourier transformation of the interferometric data at each frequency.
 The data cube is approximate 4.5GB with resolution of 5400x5400 in the spatial domain and 30 in the spectral domain (i.e., 30 slices).
 However, the feature of interest is around 200x200 in size and covers around 10 slices.
 Scientists often sample cubes much larger than their feature of interest to reduce some structured errors, vignetting for example.

-\paragraph{Science Description.} Excited molecular carbon monoxide gas emits light at 230 GHz.
+\para{Science Description.} Excited molecular carbon monoxide gas emits light at 230 GHz.
 The doppler shifts of this line emission can provide information on the motion of molecular gas in the galaxy.
-Visualization of the data of NGC404 shows a clear rotating disk located within the central 20 light years of the galaxy.
+Visualization of the data of NGC404 shows a clear rotating disk located within the central 20 light years of the galaxy (see Fig.~\ref{fig:spinningDisk}).
 Similar rotating molecular gas disks have been used to measure the masses of supermassive black holes at the centers of galaxies (e.g.~\cite{BarthDarlingBaker2016, OnishiIguchiDavis2017}).
 However, the data is noisy, so coherent gas structures are hard to pick out.
 NGC 404 presents a special challenge due to the low mass of its black hole~\cite{NguyenSethBrok2017}.
-Fortunately, the high angular resolution of ALMA provides the highest sensitivity to measuring the black hole mass.
+Fortunately, the high angular resolution of ALMA provides the highest sensitivity for measuring the black hole mass.

-We can see an example of 4 spectral slices of the dataset in Figure~\ref{fig.anil.original}.
+We can see an example of 4 spectral slices of the data set in Fig.~\ref{fig.anil.original}.
 In these 4 slices, the bright red spots represents the signal, while most of the remaining patterns represent noise.

-\paragraph{Varying Simplification Levels.} Figure~\ref{fig.anil.varysimp} shows an example of performing simplification on a single 2D spectra (i.e., a single slice along the frequency axis).
-The noisy structure is captured by the 2D contour tree as many low persistence features (lower left).
-Increasing the level of simplification removes much of this noise (lower middle).
-However, selecting a simplification level that is too aggressive may result in loss of signal (lower right).
+\para{Varying Simplification Levels.} Fig.~\ref{fig.anil.varysimp} shows an example of performing simplification on a single 2D spectra (i.e., a single slice along the frequency axis).
+The noisy structure is captured by the 2D contour tree as many low persistence features (bottom left).
+Increasing the level of simplification removes much of this noise (right).
+However, selecting a simplification level that is too aggressive may result in loss of signal (bottom right).